asen/smg/docs/index.md

 object updates happen after all regular rrd objects have been updated, at the end of the interval run.

-There are two ways this can work:

-- By default SMG will use its internal scheduler to trigger the regular runs.
+By default SMG will use its internal scheduler to trigger the regular runs.
 Without getting into too much detail here (check [Developers documentation](dev/index.md) for more info) it will trigger (separate) runs for every discovered unique rrd object (or plugin) interval value, whenever the applicable time comes.
-- If desired one can also use an external scheduler like cron.
+If desired one can also use an external scheduler like cron.
 For this to work one needs to set *smg.useInternalScheduler* in application.conf to *false* and then schedule the smgscripts/run-job.sh script as cron jobs (per interval, passed as param to run-job.sh) as needed.

-So far the internal scheduler has been working fine for us at Smule so don't see any reasons to want to use the external scheduler option.

 <a name="pre_fetch" />